ErnieSumoso/python-development-notebooks/README.md

 <div align="center">
   <img src="readme-files/project-showcase.jpg" alt="Showcase" width="600">
 </div>
 This repository was originally created to store and track my progress in programming skills using Python 3.
 Please note that some of these solutions were programmed a while ago when I was starting my learning journey.
-Not all solutions have been optimzed and revised, though this repository is an intended way to keep my notebooks organized.
-All exercises were solved using JupyterLab to ease the process of visualizing results and testing.
-Feel free to explore the problems and my solutions.
+Not all solutions have been optimzed and revised, though this repository was an intended way to keep my notebooks organized.
+All problems were solved using JupyterLab to ease the process of visualizing results and testing.
+Feel free to explore the files and try other solutions yourself!
 <p align="right">(<a href="#readme-top">back to top</a>)</p>